LightJason/lightjason.github.io/content/tutorials/tutorial-efficient-beliefbase.md

 ---
-title: "Tutorial: Efficent Beliebase"
+title: "Tutorial: Efficient Beliefbase"
 ---

-In contrast to Prolog and original Jason the beliefbase is more than a list.
+In contrast to Prolog and original Jason, the beliefbase of LightJason is more than a list.
 LightJason supports a hierarchical structure of beliefs.
-We support a more organized data structure with efficient searching and unification of beliefs.
+We support a more organised data structure with efficient searching and unification of beliefs.

 {{< toc >}}

-A literal in LightJason can be structure like
+A literal in LightJason can be structured like

 <pre data-language="AgentSpeak(L++)"><code class="language-agentspeak">
 foo/value(5)
 </code></pre>

-and each part (seperated by slash) referenced a beliefbase.
-This structure is like a unix directory, where the last item is the file (the literal).
+and each part (separated by slash) references a beliefbase.
+This structure is comparable to a Unix directory, where the last item is the file (here: the literal).

 ## Elements